iainplimmer/gangle/README.md

 Which means once a file changes, look into the './dist/all.min.js' file.
 This contains everything.

-Just make a reference to this file in your html like so.....
+Just make a reference to this file in your html.
-<script src="./dist/all.min.js"></script>

 Personal Note...........
 This is just a backlash against Javascript in general.
 I spend 15 minutes when configuring a new Javascript project with webserver, gulp, concat files, ignoring files, bleugh.
 It's tedious.
 If I make a new demo in an AngularJS 1.x project I want to be working in minutes.
 And for that I don't need tests, or Gulp, or Webpack.
 This is just step one to test or demo an idea.
 GANGLE! gives me that.
 In an over opinionated way where I don't need to think about anything.